How it works: Azure AD Multi-Factor Authentication

-Apps and services don't need changes to use Azure AD Multi-Factor Authentication.
-The verification prompts are part of the Azure AD sign-in event, which automatically requests and processes the MFA challenge when required.
+You don't need to change apps and services to use Azure AD Multi-Factor Authentication.
+The verification prompts are part of the Azure AD sign-in, which automatically requests and processes the MFA challenge when needed.

 Available verification methods

-When a user signs in to an application or service and receives an MFA prompt, they can choose from one of their registered forms of additional verification.
+When users sign in to an application or service and receive an MFA prompt, they can choose from one of their registered forms of additional verification.
 Users can access My Profile to edit or add verification methods.